ibm-cloud-docs/activity-tracker/view_events.md

       </tr>
     </table>

-    For more information on how to configure these policies for a user, see [Granting user permissions to a user or service ID](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-iam_view_events#iam_view_events).
+    For more information on how to configure policies for a user, see [Granting user permissions to a user or service ID](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-iam_view_events#iam_view_events).

 2. [Go to the web UI](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-launch#launch).